-IRS Form 3922 is used to report initial transfers of stock acquired by an employee (or former employee) pursuant to the terms of an ESPP.
+IRS Form 3922 is used to report initial transfers of stock acquired by an employee (or former employee) pursuant to the terms of an ESPP if such transfer under the ESPP is with respect to an exercise price that is either (i) less than the value of the stock on the date of grant or (ii) not fixed or determinable on the date of grant.
 Copy A of Form 3922 is filed with the IRS, Copy B is furnished to the employee and Copy C is retained by the corporation for its records.
 Click here to view Form 3922.
 Corporations may use the fillable Form 3922, which can be found online here or utilize the services of a vendor (generally for a fee) that creates, files and furnishes Form 3922.

 Corporations required to file 250 or more copies of Form 3922 in any calendar year must do so electronically through the IRS's FIRE system.
 (Note that the number of Forms 3921 and of Forms 3922 to be filed are considered separately for the purposes of the 250 threshold for electronic filing.)
-The deadline for electronic filing with the IRS is April 1, 2019.
-Corporations that elect to file the Form 3922 manually with the IRS must do so by February 28, 2019.
+The deadline for electronic filing with the IRS is March 31, 2021.
+Corporations that elect to file the Form 3922 manually with the IRS must do so by March 1, 2021.
 The same extension rules as apply to Form 3921 as discussed above also apply to Form 3922.

-The deadline for furnishing Copies B of Form 3922 to employees (or former employees) for legal title associated with initial transfers of stock in 2018 that were acquired pursuant to an ESPP is January 31, 2019.
+The deadline for furnishing Copies B of Form 3922 to employees (or former employees) for legal title associated with initial transfers of stock in 2020 that were acquired pursuant to an ESPP is February 1, 2021.
 A maximum 30-day extension may be requested by the corporation via letter to the IRS postmarked no later than the due date for furnishing Copy B of Form 3922, though the IRS is under no obligation to grant such extension.